StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 - Fixed Range is more flexible than LESS THAN.
 You can customize the left and right partitions.
 - Fixed Range is the same as LESS THAN in the other aspects.
-- When only one column is specified as the partitioning column, you can set `MAXVALUE` as the upper bound for the partitioning column in the latest partition.
+- When only one column is specified as the partitioning column, you can set `MAXVALUE` as the upper bound for the partitioning column of the most recent partition.

-#### Create multiple partitions at a time
+#### Create multiple partitions in a batch

 Syntax